CHIMEFRB/ch_L1mock/README.rst

 -------------------

 Installing this package will add the executable ``run-L1-mock`` to your path.
 The program accepts a single parameter, a YAML config file.
-Example configuration are available in the 'examples' directory.
+Example configurations are available in the 'examples' directory.